rakshita003/CSI3130-Project/README.md

 - Rakshita Mathur 300215340
 - Rayan

-This archiver contains 5 mmain-files of the project files for the course CSI 3130, that is, this file (Readme.Txt), createplan.c, execnodes.h, nodeHash.c, and nodeHashjoin.c
+This archiver contains 5 main-files of the project files for the course CSI 3130, that is, this file (Readme.Txt), createplan.c, execnodes.h, nodeHash.c, and nodeHashjoin.c in which the changes were made to incorporate the symmetric hash join algorithm over any other.